niooii/niooii/README.md

 ![](https://img.shields.io/badge/gradle-02303A?style=for-the-badge&logo=gradle&logoColor=white)
 ![](https://img.shields.io/badge/cmake-02303A?style=for-the-badge&logo=cmake&logoColor=white)

 <sub>Am not very experienced.
-Do NOT have proficiency with a lot of tools listed.</sub>
+Do NOT have proficiency with a lot of tools listed.<br>also took this readme from some old repo I cloned a while back.</sub>